share/sharedb/README.md

     the database.
   * `'receive'`: Received a message from a client
   * `'reply'`: About to send a non-error reply to a client message
+  * `'sendPresence'`: About to send presence information to a client
 * `fn` _(Function(context, callback))_
   Call this function at the time specified by `action`.
   * `context` will always have the following properties: